Alban999/RPG-Game/README.md

 This game is a role-playing game that consists of the evolution of a Polytechnique student within ULB (Université Libre de Bruxelles).
 The main character is a student who, through various peripeties (like taking exams, partying, etc.), will have to progress in order to obtain his degree from Polytechnique.

 Our architecture is composed of 4 Design Patterns:
-- Controller : contains the Keyboard class which allows to create commands for the game.
+- Controller: contains the Keyboard class which allows to create commands for the game.
-- main : contains the MainStudent class, which enables us to launch the program.
+- main: contains the MainStudent class, which enables us to launch the program.
 - Model: contains all the classes and interfaces needed to run the game.
-We include :
+We
+include:
-  - Classes :
+  - Classes:
     - MoveAuto (which animates the character when it moves)
     - Enemy
     - Game